ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

    | Ignore     | Cancel any default preference for this property                    |
    | Avoid      | Prefer protocols/paths not providing the property, proceed otherwise |
    | Prohibit   | Select only protocols/paths not providing the property, fail otherwise |

+Internally, the transport system will first exclude all protocols and paths that match a Prohibit, then only keep candidates that match a Require, then sort candidates according to Preferred properties, and then use Avoided properties as a tiebreaker.
+In case of conflicts between protocol and path selection properties, path selection properties take precedence.
+For example, if an application indicates a preference for a specific path, but also a preference for a protocol not available on this path, the transport system will try the path first, so the protocol selection property might not have an effect.

 An implementation of this interface must provide sensible defaults for protocol and path selection properties.
 The defaults given for each property below